celvinren/express_js_demo/README.md

 ## Add your PostgreSQL server in pgAdmin:

 Click on "Add New Server".

-Give your server a name in the "General" tab.
-Switch to the "Connection" tab.
+"General" tab => server name: express_demo
+"Connection" tab =>
-As the hostname, enter postgres, which is the name of the Docker service defined in docker-compose.yml.
+hostname: postgres => which is the name of the Docker service defined in docker-compose.yml
-Enter the default PostgreSQL port 5432.
-Use postgres as the maintenance database name.
-Enter the username (default is postgres if you have not specified one).
-Use the password you defined in the docker-compose.yml (postgres in the example).
+port: 5432
+database name: PostgreSQL (default)
+username: postgres (default)
+password: (defined POSTGRES_PASSWORD in the docker-compose.yml)

 Save the server configuration.

 ## install uuid extension on postgres
+Create script:

 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";